 ✗ Not For: People looking for cheap internet

-- Data Cap: 4/5.
-All internet plans come with up to 1.2 TB of data each month, higher than the average average cap.
+However, J.D.
+Power names Xfinity second behind AT&T as the best internet service provider in multiple regions, a drop from its previous standing as No. 1 in the north central region.
+All Xfinity internet plans come with up to 1.2 TB of data each month, higher than the average average cap.
 Xfinity also offers unlimited data plans for data-hungry customers.

 Cox Communications Internet – Plan Variety